-The deeper more defined bottom layer observed over MB potentially resulted in lower vertical fluxes of iron into the euphotic zone.
-Lower photosynthetic efficiency (reduced φ , α_B and α) over MB is consistent with reduced Fe fluxes relative to PB.
+At MB, we observed deeper and more dynamic mixed layers.
+The deeper more defined bottom layer observed over MB lead to a more isolated bottom mixed layer with stronger currents that scour the seafloor sediments, potentially resulted in lower vertical fluxes of additional iron into the euphotic zone.
+Lower photosynthetic efficiency (reduced $\phi$ , $\alpha_B$ ) over MB is consistent with reduced Fe fluxes relative to PB.
 These lower photosynthetic efficiencies are thought to be due to over-production of photosynthetic pigments when phytoplankton are iron stressed; these excess pigments do not contribute to light harvesting (Behrenfeld and Milligan, 2013).
-Hiscock et al. (2008) similarly relate changes in φ and α_B to large changes in Fe availability measured during the Southern Ocean iron enrichment experiment.
+Hiscock et al. (2008) similarly relate changes in $\phi$ and $\alpha_B$ to large changes in Fe availability measured during the Southern Ocean iron enrichment experiment.
+The light available to populations over each bank is dependent on the depth and consistency of these MLs and the attenuation of light through the surface layer.
+The higher biomass observed over PB attenuated light such that the median light levels within surface mixed layers over both banks were comparable.